justeslam/offsec2/notes/common_web_attacks.md

 - File Upload Attack Vulnerabilities
 - Command Injection

-### Understanding UNIX Directories

-#### /etc

-Contains configuration files that vary for each machine, such as /etc/hosts & /etc/passwd.
-The /etc directory contains the files generally used in system administration.
-Most of the commands that previously resided in the /etc directory now reside in the /usr/sbin directory.
-However, for compatibility, the /usr/sbin directory contains symbolic links to the locations of some executable files.
-For example, /etc/chown is a symbolic link to /usr/bin/chown, and /etc/exportvg is a symbolic link to /usr/sbin/exportvg.

-#### /bin

-Symbolic link to the /usr/bin directory.
-In prior UNIX file systems, the /bin directory contained user commands that now reside in the /usr/bin directory.

-#### /sbin

-Contains files needed to boot the machine and mount the /usr file system.
-Most of the commands used during booting come from the boot image's RAM disk file system; therefore, very few commands reside in the /sbin directory.

-#### /dev

-Contains device nodes for special files for local devices.
-The /dev directory contains special files for tape drives, printers, disk partitions, and terminals.

-#### /tmp

-Serves as a mount point for a file system that contains system-generated temporary files.
-The /tmp file system is an empty directory.

-#### /var

-Serves as a mount point for files that vary on each machine.
-The /var file system is configured as a file system since the files it contains tend to grow.

-#### /u

-Symbolic link to the /home directory.

-#### /usr

-Contains files that do not change and can be shared by machines such as executables and ASCII documentation.
-Standalone machines mount the root of a separate local file system over the /usr directory.
-Diskless machines and machines with limited disk resources mount a directory from a remote server over the /usr file system.

-#### /home

-Serves as a mount point for a file system containing user home directories.
-The /home file system contains per-user files and directories.
-In a standalone machine, the /home directory is contained in a separate file system whose root is mounted over the /home directory root file system.
-In a network, a server might contain user files that are accessible from several machines.
-In this case, the server copy of the /home directory is remotely mounted onto a local /home file system.

-#### /export

-Contains the directories and files on a server that are for remote clients.

-#### /lib

-Symbolic link to the /usr/lib directory.

-#### /tftpboot

-Contains boot images and boot information for diskless clients.

 ### Directory Traversal

 Directory Traversal attacks, also known as path traversal attacks.
 This type of attack can be used to access sensitive files on a web server and typically occurs when a web application is not sanitizing user input.